Seeking a place to call home

 In 2014 Ross, his wife Cindy and their young daughter Kennedy moved to Coastlands Vineyard.
 David had decided to retire back to Belvedere and Ross jumped at the opportunity to live on and farm the family vineyard.

-Today Cobb Wines is fortunate to oversee two estate vineyards in the western Sonoma Coast, and source fruit from a variety of hand-tended, independently owned vineyards.
-Over the years Ross added Chardonnay into the portfolio, along with small lots of Riesling from Anderson Valley and Mendocino County.
+Today Cobb Wines is fortunate to oversee three estate vineyards in the western Sonoma Coast, and source fruit from a variety of hand-tended, independently owned vineyards.
+Over the years, Ross added Chardonnay into the portfolio, along with small lots of Riesling from Anderson Valley, Mendocino County and the Sonoma Coast.

 Ross, Cindy and Kennedy still live on the property today, continuing the 30-plus year legacy of the Cobb Wines history.